cafra/mem/sspku.md

 As the technical leader of uangme, responsible for system architecture design.
 Engaged in management projects, talent recruitment, employee performance appraisal, etc.

+口语:
+    I am the technical director of the uangme project, responsible for system architecture, design, project management, team management.
 ```

 ### 学校、专业介绍